shausindustries/Mips_32_processor/README.md

   * Handles Control Hazards via stalling and branch not taken.
   * Reduces instruction penalty using a Branch History Table.
   * Reliable prediction using a 2-bit Branch Target Buffer.
+  * Implemented a reset architecture.
+  * Simulated and verified stalling, forwarding, dynamic branch prediction, branch not taken behaviour using waveform analysis.

 - **_Limitation:_**
   * Minimum parallelism.